 - Avoid eating or drinking within three hours of lying down.

 - Avoid spicy, fatty, and acidic foods.

-- Follow a Mediterranean diet, which may be as effective as medication to resolve LPR symptoms.
+- Follow a Mediterranean diet, which may be as medication to resolve LPR symptoms.

 - Lose weight.

 Another common cause of throat clearing is postnasal drip.
 Postnasal drip happens when your body starts producing extra mucus.
 You may feel it dripping down your throat from the back of your nose.
 Other symptoms may include: